 Minneapolis City Hall was the site of a historic execution.
 In 1898, John Moshik was the last man hanged at City Hall.
 His death will be remembered not just for being the last, but also because the execution was ruthless.

 The process was bungled and Moshik took 3 minutes to die.
 His crime had been murdering a man over a very measly $14!
 It is said that today Moshik’s angry spirit haunts three locations in City Hall – the courtroom in which he was convicted, the Mayor’s office, and the site of his hanging.

 He seems to have mood swings, because at his most harmless he is known to rearrange pictures or appear to staff or prisoners dressed only in his undergarments, but on his worst days he has made judges and attorneys severely ill!

 One of the key features of Grey Cloud Island is that it has the highest concentration of Native American burial mounds anywhere in the United States.

 These days the island is very sparsely populated and the residents do not take kindly to ghost hunters!
 So much so that some have claimed to be run off the island by a man in a white truck!

-However, this does not stop a large number of ghost stories coming off the island!
+However, this does not stop a large number of ghost stories from coming off the island!

-There are reports of a transparent motorcyclist, a young woman weeping for her deceased infant and a plethora of other ghosts.
+There are reports of a transparent motorcyclist, a young woman weeping for her deceased infant, and many other ghosts.